 discipline.
 Or any meeting where a supervisor or HR asks an employee to defend his or her

 conduct.
 Investigatory interviews may relate to subjects such as: excessive use of Company

 equipment, accessing or viewing inappropriate internet sites (pornography, sexually explicit,

-fiighting, poor attitude, violation of safety rules, accidents, drugs, insubordination, sabotage,
+fighting, poor attitude, violation of safety rules, accidents, drugs, insubordination sabotage,

 any violation of work rules or procedures.

 What do you do if you are called into your supervisor’s (or HR) for a meeting and the